-Part 1 of this series explained what ELK is and a high level view of the options.
+Part 1 - Introduction to ELK Stack with Mule of this series explained what ELK is and a high level view of the options.
 This post will explain how to send Mule logs to ELK using Log4j2 appenders and a socket in Logstash which will work for both CloudHub and on-premise runtimes.

 Disabling Logs in CloudHub